laravel/docs/upgrade.md

 **Likelihood Of Impact: Low**

 The protected `sendResetResponse` method of the `ResetsPasswords` trait now accepts the incoming `Illuminate\Http\Request` as its first argument.
-If you are overriding this method, you should update your method signature:
+If you are overriding this method, you should update your method's signature:

     /**
      * Get the response for a successful password reset.